gangof1/techtest/docs/api.md

 * Enter the appropriate API URL.
 * For POST and PUT requests, include the request body or parameters as needed.

+A postman collection for testing purpose is available in `docs` folder, see [TechTest.postman_collection](TechTest.postman_collection)

 For more detailed instructions, refer to each endpoint's section in this documentation.